 Acid reflux is caused when your stomach acid bubbles up so much that it backflows into the esophagus, which connects the mouth to the stomach.

-For most people, swallowing food is a one-way street directed by the sphincter at the bottom of the esophagus that opens to allow food to flow from the esophagus into the stomach.
+For most people, swallowing food is a one-way street directed by the sphincter at the bottom of the esophagus that opens to allow food to flow into the stomach.
 If the sphincter weakens over time, likely due to continued stomach acid exposure, the food and stomach acid you’re eating can backflow into the esophagus and even into your mouth.

 Those who experience acid reflux on a regular basis are typically diagnosed with Gastroesophageal Reflux Disease or GERD.

 If GERD is not addressed and mitigated, it can lead to a variety of complications, including the narrowing of the esophagus pathway due to scar tissue buildup, which in turn can lead to trouble swallowing.
 It can also lead to esophageal ulcers or sores as well as an increased risk of esophageal cancer.